Eclipsephage/oobawebui_setup/README.md

 # oobawebui_setup
 Simple bash script to quickly setup an oobabooga webui server on a Runpod instance and instantiate api access for a service such as Silly Tavern.

-Exmaple Runpod setup directions here: https://www.youtube.com/watch?v=TP2yID7Ubr4. \
+Example Runpod setup directions here: https://www.youtube.com/watch?v=TP2yID7Ubr4. \
 You MUST set container image to runpod/oobabooga:1.1.0\
 Set Disk size to at least 50GB.\
 Use a fresh pod if able, or minimally reset it if there are errors present.